 Why You Need Extra Protection, and How an Attorney Helps

-Medical marijuana is a highly controversial issue, however, and police officers who have had to arrest people for toking and driving for many years are often against legalizing the drug in any form.
-This may create significant bias if you’re pulled over for a minor infraction and the officer discovers you use medical marijuana.
+Marijuana use, whether for recreation or medical reasons, is a highly controversial issue and police officers who have had to arrest people for toking and driving for many years are often against the fact that the drug is legalized.
+This may create significant bias if you’re pulled over for a minor infraction and the officer discovers you use marijuana.
 To complicate matters further, any blood or urine tests could reveal signs of metabolized marijuana.
 These can remain in your system for days after even a small dose.
 Any officer or prosecutor with an anti-marijuana platform could use this as a sign of incapacitation.

 Hiring an attorney gives you a shield against biased or poorly-researched prosecution.
 These professionals can prevent the opposition from turning you into a scapegoat or levying unfair punitive measures for a simple misunderstanding.
 While hiring an attorney to help with legal trouble is always a good idea, it’s especially important for anyone caught toking and driving.